dotnet/project-system/docs/up-to-date-check.md

 ﻿# Up-to-date Check

-The Project System's _Fast Up-to-date Check_ (FUTDC) saves developers time by quickly assessing whether a project needs to be built or not.
+The Project System's _Fast Up-to-Date Check_ (FUTDC) saves developers time by quickly assessing whether a project needs to be built or not.
 If not, Visual Studio can avoid a comparatively expensive call to MSBuild.

 The check compares timestamps between the project's inputs and its outputs.
 If any input is newer than one of the